-Keith is 38 years old and lives at home in a property purchased through his personal injury settlement.
+Keith is 38 years old and lives at home in the Midlands in a property purchased through his personal injury settlement.
 He lives with his mother who is his main carer and his lay Deputy.

 Keith has cerebral palsy, quadriplegia with an over laid hemiplegia of all 4 limbs, a severe learning disability and epilepsy.